Skip to content

 #define DIAGONALIZATION_ROUTINE PZHEEVD

 It is recommended to use PZHEEVR.
-This engine takes advantage from the fact that typically we extract only a fraction of eigenstates.
-However, we find that in some rare cases (system dependent) this routine does not work correctly.
+This engine exploits the fact that, in practice, we typically extract only a fraction of the eigenstates.
+However, we find that in some rare cases (system-dependent), this routine does not work correctly.
 In such a case, PZHEEVD should be used.

 Benchmarks & Scalings